Install a Samsung washing machine in your home

 Fill the holes with the supplied plastic covers.

 Keep the shipping bolts and spacers because you'll need them if you ever decide to move the washing machine.

 Caution: Leaks from the water supply hoses can lead to electric shock.

-Anytime you're performing a washing machine install, brand new water supply hoses are a must.
-Using the old hoses could potentially lead to leaks, so get rid of them.
+Any time you're performing a washing machine install, brand-new water supply hoses are a must.
+Using the old hoses could potentially lead to leaks, so you should get rid of them.